-Several AHI students participated in MIT's Engineering Health Equity Hackathon in November 2021.
+Several AHI students participated in MIT's Engineering Health Equity Hackathon.
 Students developed solutions to address pervasive healthcare access and SDOH issues.

-AHI students worked with Dr. Hannah Mercier's rehabilitation research laboratory in the Department of Occupational Therapy on smartphone-based research activities related to community participation, social engagement, and health among individuals with neurological conditions.
-A team of students worked on automating and monitoring participant recruitment, enrollment, and progress through the study; intervention testing; database management; knowledge translation; and project management.
+Teams of AHI students work with Dr. Hannah Mercier's rehabilitation research laboratory in the Department of Occupational Therapy on smartphone-based research activities related to community participation, social engagement, and health among individuals with neurological conditions.
+Students have helped Dr. Mercier to automate participant recruitment, enrollment and progress through the study.

 AHI students also worked with Dr. Mercier on a smartphone-based research platform used to examine exercise, mood, and community participation among people with SCI (measured with HR monitors, exercise log cards, smartphone sensors, and ecological momentary assessment surveys) to analyze and produce data visualizations.

 Stony Brook Medicine Falls Prevention Program